EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Site-administration.md

 ## Introduction

 To support various projects you want to create team sites for the SharePoint and the OneDrive deployment project, as well as for the IT department.
 You want to test the upgrade of a site to a Microsoft 365 group and add Teams functionality.
 Moreover, you want to test the restore functionality of sites and Microsoft 365 group.
 Furthermore, you want to create communication sites for the IT department and a new home site for Contoso.
+You want to grant Joni Sherman site admins permissions to the new home site.

+Your management asks you to limit the creation of Microsoft 365 groups and SharePoint sites to members of the IT department.
+Futhermore, new team sites should be created under the /teams/ URL and should have your time zone as default.

+Your company wants to manage site storage limits manually.
+All existing sites should be limited to 1 GB by default.

 ## Exercises